We all need oxygen in full and constant supply to keep our brains, hearts, and internal organs functioning well.

 Skilled monitoring and expert treatment are critical to avoiding developmental delays.

 Physicians, midwives, and many nurses receive special training in the dangers of birth asphyxia.
 They are expected to know the potential causes and should take steps to avoid them.
 This includes closely monitoring both mother and child for any abnormalities — before, during, and after delivery.

 Treatment might include blood pressure medication, body cooling, breathing tubes, machine-assisted breathing, dialysis, seizure-suppressing drugs, heart pumps, and more.

 Of course, the best treatment is prevention.
 Failure to prevent, diagnose, or treat birth asphyxia may constitute medical malpractice in Maryland and in Washington, D.C.

 Talk to an Experienced Maryland Birth Injury Lawyer Today

 You and your child deserve the very best medical care.
 Your doctor and midwife should be diligent, well trained, and highly responsive.
 There is simply no excuse for an oxygen-related birth injury caused that is caused or made worse by preventable medical negligence.

-If you or your child has suffered and you believe a health care provider’s carelessness might be to blame, please contact D’Amore Law right away.
-Our experienced Maryland birth injury attorneys are here and ready to fight for you.
+If you or your child has suffered and you believe a health care provider’s carelessness might be to blame, please contact D’Amore Personal Injury Law right away.
+Our experienced Maryland birth injury lawyers are here and ready to fight for you.